saintaze/Smashing-Magazine-Grayscale-Heatmap/README.md

 # Smashing-Magazine-Grayscale-Heatmap

 This is the grayscale heatmap of smashing magazine landing page.
-It indicates which elements have the greatest weight in the visual hierarchy
+It indicates which elements have the greatest weight in the visual hierarchy.

 ##### Built With
 + HTML5